cal-itp/data-analyses/gtfs_digest/_bunching.md

 # What is needed
-* Schedule data: Identify which routes are scheduled at a high frequency
+* Schedule data for routes: Identify which routes are scheduled at a high frequency
     * What does "high frequency" even mean?
-    * Should high frequency be determined on the operator level?
-Or statewide level?
-    * Do we have schedule data on the stop level?
+        * A bus going the same route/dir connection is scheduled for every 10 minutes according to the Transit Capacity Manual?

+* Schedule data for stops
+    * We need to know the times the bus is scheduled to stop at each stop, to compare it with when it actually stopped
 * Look at stop level realtime data.
+    * Forgot where to find this.
     * Look at how often bunching occurs at a particular stop for buses going the same route-direction
-    * How do we measure how much headway is actually spaced between buses going the same route and direction versus the scheduled headway?
+    * How do we find out how much headway is actually spaced between buses going the same route and direction versus the scheduled headway?

 * Determine what is considered bunching?
 Is it when 2+ buses are a distance within 1 minute of each other?
 2 minutes?
     * This idea comes from [MBTA](https://static1.squarespace.com/static/533b9a24e4b01d79d0ae4376/t/645e82de1f570b31497c44dc/1683915486889/TransitMatters-Headwaymanagement.pd)
     * How did MBTA come up with 1-2 minutes as their "guideline"?
     * This will be compared against the route itself?
 Or against the entire operator?
 Or the entire state?
 * [This resource](https://aetransport.org/public/downloads/Bv7HG/4816-57cd5cc05c897.pdf) used standard deviation pages 3-4.
 * Split bunching by weekday, Saturday, and Sunday?
 Or overall?
-*